Agent Swarm Architectures Compared: Kimi K2.5 vs. Airtable HyperAgent vs. CrewAI

 Weaknesses

-- Developers only: Requires Python knowledge
+- Developer-only: Requires Python coding skills

 - Complexity: More agents = more coordination overhead